huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Website
 - [x] Wall

-#### Which of these words describes the obervational illusion of directional change?
+#### Which of these words describes the observational illusion of directional change?

 - [x] Parallax
 - [ ] Refraction